Checked means its been 1) translated literally, 2) restructured as per English, and 3) meaning and structure reviewed &

-The terror that lifts itself between four walls like wind on the sea.
-A very old woman broken in two threatens me with her stick, a man rendered invisible by ring of fame watches at any instant, God “who sees all and knows all thoughts” regards me severely.
-A white curtain is detached from the window, it planes in the darkness, approaches, carries me away, I pass slowly through the window, mount the sky –
+There is a terror that arises between four walls like wind on the sea.
+A crone bent in two menaces at me with her stick, a man rendered invisible by rings of fame lurks and looms at any instant, God “who sees all and knows all thoughts” regards me sharply.
+A curtain of white detaches from its window, planes across the darkness, closes in, carries me away, slowly I mount the sky –